As we continue this week of total decadence, I give you one of my personal favorite treats in the whole wide world: truffles.

 Mix it in and send to the fridge for about 30 minutes

-Using a small ice cream scoop, about the size of a melon baller, scoop out little balls of the chocolate mixture
+Using a small spring-loaded ice cream scoop, scoop out little balls of the chocolate mixture…

 …then shape those into perfect little spheres by rolling them between the palms of your hands.